silasade/ip-address-tracker/README.md

 ## About
 This web app was created using react, leaflet maps.\
-it tracks the ip address and uses an api,it checks if the ip inputed is in the api and displays the location on a map and the region and coutry where the ip address is located.\
+it tracks the ip address and uses an api,it checks if the ip that was inputed is in the api and displays the location on a map and the region and coutry where the ip address is located.\

 ### Hosted
 The live website can be seen here http://localhost:3000/